-LBN Rough Sleeping Support and Accommodation Services

-Meet the Buyers Webinar Event – Friday 18 September 2020
+Meet the Buyers Event - LB Newham Carers Support Services

+Date: Thursday 12 May 2022 from 9.30am – 4.30pm

+(1 hour slots will be provided)

+Location: LB Newham, 1000 Dockside Road, London E16 2QU

-Please complete and return this registration form to Saleena Sreedharan Saleena.Sreedharan@newham.gov.uk by 5pm Wednesday 16 September 2020.
+Please complete and return this registration form to Nicola Hyde Nicola.Hyde@newham.gov.uk by Friday 6 May 2022 at 5pm.

-You are invited to complete this registration form even if you are unable to attend Meet the Buyer’s Event on Friday 18 September.
-If you are unable to attend the Webinar please indicate in the form below.
+You are invited to complete this registration form even if you are unable to attend Meet the Buyer’s Event on Thursday 12 May 2022.
+If you are unable to attend the event please indicate in the form below.

-By completing and returning this form you will receive the webinar presentation, any questions and answers.
-You will also receive details of the forthcoming Market Test.
+By completing this form you are indicating that your organisation is interested / able to deliver the objectives set out in the Prior Information Notice and expressing an interest in attending the Meet the Buyer Event.
+Relevant providers will receive information regarding the event and a time slot.

 We will share your organisations details, including main contact person (only) with all other providers who complete and submit the registration form.
 If you do not wish your details to be shared please indicate this below